yvesmartindestaillades/NAP/docs/source/filtering_data.rst

-Select only paired bases based on RNAstructure prediction
+Filter only paired bases using on RNAstructure prediction
 =========================================================

-You can use the RNAstructure prediction to select only paired or unpaired bases.
+You can use the RNAstructure prediction to filter only paired or unpaired bases.

 ``base_paired`` is True to keep paired bases and False to keep unpaired bases.